She Loves Biscotti

 Notes

-• Throughout the whole process, allow your food processor to rest every few minutes to prevent the motor from overheating.
+• Let Your Processor Rest: Allow your food processor to rest every few minutes to prevent overheating.

-• DO NOT PROCESS the almonds if they are still hot as you run the risk of damaging your high-speed blender.
+• Cool Before Processing: DO NOT process almonds while they are still hot to avoid damaging your blender.

-• Use a sterile jar and lid to maximize the storage period.
+• Store Properly: Use a sterile jar and lid to maximize the storage period of your almond butter.

 1 serving=1 tablespoon